pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 We will want to replace `<bucket_name>` with the actual name of our S3 bucket.
 While we can manually provide the name of our bucket, we can also programmatically reference our bucket name via the stack outputs.

-We'll do this by using [`pulumi stack output`](https://www.pulumi.com/docs/concepts/stack/#outputs) command and provide the name of our output as shown below:
+We'll do this by using the [`pulumi stack output`](https://www.pulumi.com/docs/concepts/stack/#outputs) command and provide the name of our desired output as shown below:

 ```bash
 aws s3api list-objects-v2 --bucket $(pulumi stack output bucketName)